 Time Savings

 This is where the math gets compelling.
-CRM users save up to 15 hours per week on administrative tasks— data entry, document searching, information chasing.
+CRM users save up to 15 hours per week7 on administrative tasks— data entry, document searching, information chasing.
 That's almost two full workdays once the system is fully adopted.

-40% of construction workers spend a quarter or more of their workweek on tedious, repetitive tasks like email, data collection, and data entry.
+40% of construction workers spend a quarter or more of their workweek4 on tedious, repetitive tasks like email, data collection, and data entry.
 A CRM reclaims that time.
 One person doing the work of one and a half people, or getting strategic time back to actually manage projects instead of managing spreadsheets.

 Accuracy and Error Prevention